ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

    pair: credential types; machine

-Machine credentials enable climber to invoke Ansible on hosts under your management.
-Just like using Ansible on the command line, you can specify the SSH username, optionally provide a password, an SSH key, a key password, or even have climber prompt the user for their password at deployment time.
+Machine credentials enable ascender to invoke Ansible on hosts under your management.
+Just like using Ansible on the command line, you can specify the SSH username, optionally provide a password, an SSH key, a key password, or even have ascender prompt the user for their password at deployment time.
 They define ssh and user-level privilege escalation access for playbooks, and are used when submitting jobs to run playbooks on a remote host.
 Network connections (``httpapi``, ``netconf``, and ``network_cli``) use **Machine** for the credential type.

 Machine/SSH credentials do not use environment variables.
 Instead, they pass the username via the ``ansible -u`` flag, and interactively write the SSH password when the underlying SSH client prompts for it.